INTERREGIONAL ANTI-POACHING AND ANTI-TAMPERING POLICY

 What is the interregional anti-poaching and anti-tampering policy?

-No team member or affiliate of a team may engage in the solicitation, luring, or discussion of employment of a player who is under a league-recognized contract with a professional team competing in the top-level league of a region.
-Similarly, players under league-recognized contracts cannot solicit or reach out directly to other team members or affiliates of other teams.
-In the event of prolonged discussions of employment that aren't sanctioned by the management of both teams, both the party attempting to poach and the player being poached will be subject to penalties at the discretion of league officials.
+No team member or affiliate of a team may engage in the solicitation, luring, or discussion of employment of a player or coach who is listed in the Global Contract Database ("GCD") as associated with a professional or semi-professional team competing in a region.
+Similarly, players or coaches who are listed in the GCD cannot solicit or reach out directly to other team members or affiliates of other teams.
+In the event of prolonged discussions of employment that aren't sanctioned by the management of both teams, both the party attempting to poach and the player or coach being poached will be subject to penalties at the discretion of league officials.

-Should any interested team wish to engage in conversation with a player under a league-recognized contract with another team, they must first contact the management of the team holding the contract.
+Should any interested team wish to engage in conversation with a player or coach associated with another team in the GCD, they must first contact the management of the team holding the contract.

 After the teams have come to an agreement and before initiating contact between the interested team and player of interest, they must notify their respective regional office of the agreement, with confirmation from both teams' management via email.